microsoft/PSRule/docs/concepts/cli/module.md

 # ps-rule module

-Use this command to configure the module lock file (`ps-rule.lock.json`).
-The module lock file, provides consistent module versions across multiple machines and environments.

 !!!
-Tip
+Abstract
+    Use the `module` command to manage or restore modules tracked by the module lock file and configured options. (`ps-rule.lock.json`).
     The module lock file, provides consistent module versions across multiple machines and environments.
     For more information, see [Lock file](../lockfile.md).

-The following subcommands are available:
+To use the `module` command, choose one of the available subcommands:

 - [module init](#module-init)
 - [module list](#module-list)